morinted/art_of_chording/docs/introduction/how-steno-works.md

 - `WENS DAI` → Wednesday
 - `BA RA KU DA` → barracuda

-To distinguish between homophones, the stenographer sometimes uses different vowel keys or adds in the "asterisk" key which is kind of like a wildcard.
+To distinguish between homophones, the stenographer uses different vowel keys or adds in the "asterisk" key, `*`, which is kind of like a wildcard:

 - `BAIR` → bare
 - `BAER` → bear